boodah-consulting/n-vyro-governance/docs/adr/0013-messaging-topics.md

 ### NVyroSense

-Similarly to NVyroConnect this topic was created when we were prototyping the system.
+Similarly to NVyroConnect, this topic was created when we were prototyping the system.
 Originally these were only NVyroSoil devices, so we assigned them with the prefix `plants`.
 We've moved away from this concept now.
 Regardless of whether it's NVyroSoil or NVyroZone, these devices are sensors, which is the reason is that we've decided on the prefix `sensors`.